Spring 2025 Courses

 Different historical and cultural frameworks for defining, making sense of, and responding to madness are examined.
 The social causes and social distribution of madness are critically examined.

-Barker| Online | CRN 71045
+Barker| Online | CRN 56225

 SOCI 488-001: Sociology & Criminology Internship

 The Sociology and Criminology Department offers a 3 or 6 credit upper division course that gets you out in the community.
 If you are interested in getting some practical experience in the community either out of intellectual curiosity or for professional development or both, consider taking the Sociology and Criminology Department’s internship course.
 The course, taught by Dr. Colin Olson, introduces the civic and professional aspects of internships and helps students develop the skills of an organizational ethnographer.
-At the end of the semester students write a short ethnographic paper on their internship site
+At the end of the semester students write a short ethnographic paper on their internship site.

 • 3 and 6 credit options